gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 ## Merge when pipeline succeeds

-When reviewing a merge request that looks ready to merge but still has one or more CI builds running, you can set it to be merged automatically when CI pipeline succeeds.
+When reviewing a merge request that looks ready to merge but still has one or more CI jobs running, you can set it to be merged automatically when CI pipeline succeeds.
 This way, you don't have to wait for the pipeline to finish and remember to merge the request manually.